risinglightdb/risinglight/CONTRIBUTING.md

 ## Sign DCO (Developer Certificate of Origin)

-Contributors will need to sign DCO in their commits.From (https://github.com/apps/dco)[GitHub App's DCO] page:
+Contributors will need to sign DCO in their commits.
+From [GitHub App's DCO](https://github.com/apps/dco) page:

 The Developer Certificate of Origin (DCO) is a lightweight way for contributors to certify that they wrote or otherwise have the right to submit the code they are contributing to the project.
-Here is the full text of the DCO, reformatted] for readability:
+Here is the full text of the DCO, reformatted for readability:

 > By making a contribution to this project, I certify that: